Adhi1410/Yogashala/README.md

 e) The cohesive flow of Time Table between modules.<br>

 <h2>DESCRIPTION OF FILES USED</h2>
-<h3>1.)indexH.html</h3>
+<h3>Django Folder and yogashala Folder</h3>:
+Consists of all files and folders with regards to the website.
+<h4>first_app Folder</h4>:
+Contains all the database, tables, and html pages.
+<h5>templates Folder</h5>:
+Contains all the html pages of the website
-indexH.html page shows the generic home page displayed to users when they first visit the website without logging in.
+<h6>indexH.html</h6> - indexH.html page shows the generic home page displayed to users when they first visit the website without logging in.

 <h3>2.)login.html</h3>
 login.html page offers the user (all 3 classes of users) login option.